wohaco/despace/vega_1_2.md

 <p style="page-break-after:always"> </p>

 ## Spacecraft
-After 6 months of flight, the spacecraft covered 45 million km and approached Venus.
+After 6 months of flight, the spacecraft covered 45 million ㎞ and approached Venus.
 On June 9 and 13, 1985, the reentry landers were separated from Vega 1 and Vega 2, which deliver landers and aerostats to Venus on June 11 and 15.

-The total mass of the station when fully equipped was 4 920 kg.
-The Vega series stations consisted of two parts − a 3 170 kg fly‑by and a 1 750 kg lander.
+The total mass of the station when fully equipped was 4 920 ㎏.
+The Vega series stations consisted of two parts − a 3 170 ㎏ fly‑by and a 1 750 ㎏ lander.

 Data from landers were relayed to the Earth via fly‑by, and from aerostates − directly to the 60 − 70 m antennas of a number of countries, including the USSR and the United States.

 The television systems of both **fly‑by spacecraft** were of the same type.
-They consisted of two TV cameras: a long-focus camera that gave a resolution of 100 m at a distance of 10 000 km, and a short-focus camera with a resolution of 800 m, but a large field of view.
+They consisted of two TV cameras: a long-focus camera that gave a resolution of 100 m at a distance of 10 000 ㎞, and a short-focus camera with a resolution of 800 m, but a large field of view.
 The image of each camera was taken on a 512 × 512 matrix of silicon solar cells, in the range of 400 − 1000 nm.
 When shooting the comet, Vega occupied a fixed position in the three‑axis coordinate system thanks to gyroscopes that controlled the jet engines.
 The television system was located on a rotating platform, which, rotating according to the commands given by the television system, was directed to the comet.
 Other scientific equipment was also installed on the fly‑by.

 **The lander** was equipped with scientific instruments, as well as a drilling rig to study the composition of the soil ([WB 02](vb02.md) on Vega 2)

-**The aerostat** consisted of a teflon shell with a diameter of 3.4 m, filled with helium, and a 6.9 kg gondola suspended from a 13 m long nylon halyard.
+**The aerostat** consisted of a teflon shell with a diameter of 3.4 m, filled with helium, and a 6.9 ㎏ gondola suspended from a 13 m long nylon halyard.
 Equipment for measuring meteorological parameters, a radio system and a power supply are installed on the supporting structure of the gondola.
 The envelope of the aerostat in the operating state was filled with helium over-pressure.
 The shell was transparent to radio waves.

 The aerostat’s gondola was 1.2 m high and consisted of three parts connected by flexible slings.
 The gondola was covered with a white protective paint to prevent corrosion caused by sulfuric acid and increase the surface albedo.

 The aerostat’s electronics provided unidirectional communication with the Earth, without receiving commands.
-Radio transmitter (carrier frequency 1.6679 GHz, 4.5 W output power) it could operate in two modes.
+Radio transmitter (carrier frequency 1.6679 ㎓, 4.5 W output power) it could operate in two modes.
 20 antennas on Earth − 6 on the territory of the USSR, coordinated by the Institute of Space Research of the USSR Academy of Sciences, 11 astronomical radio telescopes and 3 antennas of the NASA [Deep Space Communication Network](dsn.md) were used for very-long-baseline interferometry tracking of aerostates.